ayfujii-aist/OpenSource4NaturalHRInteraction/README.md

 #### Change the language
 Please change the roslaunch parameters of "language" and "data_language"

-Please add your language folder in rasa_ros/languages (like an "en-US") and add your xml files in the language folder.
+Please add your language folder in rasa_ros/languages (like "en-US") and add your xml files in the language folder.

-Please add the espnet dataset in your language like [here].(https://github.com/aistairc/OpenSource4NaturalHRInteraction/esp_rasa_nao/scripts/make_wav4espnet.py#L28)
+Please add the espnet dataset name in your language like [here].(https://github.com/aistairc/OpenSource4NaturalHRInteraction/esp_rasa_nao/scripts/make_wav4espnet.py#L28)

 #### Not training rasa every roslaunch
 * Set "train_nlu" and "train_story" false.